 In mathematics, factorization is a cornerstone concept, allowing us to break down composite numbers into their fundamental building blocks.
 A prime factor is a prime number that divides the original number without leaving a remainder.
 To fully appreciate this, let’s first define some key terms:

 A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 Examples include 2, 3, 5, 7, 11, and so on.
-A composite number, on the other hand, is a natural number greater than 1 that has more than two distinct divisors, meaning it can be formed by multiplying two smaller natural numbers.
-For example, 4, 6, 8, 9, and 10 are composite numbers.
+So a composite number, on the other hand, is a natural number greater than 1 that has more than two distinct divisors, meaning it can be formed by multiplying two smaller natural numbers.
+As an example, 4, 6, 8, 9, and 10 are composite numbers.
 The process of finding the prime factors of a number is called prime factorization, which is the decomposition of a composite number into a product of prime numbers.
 The uniqueness of prime factorization is guaranteed by the fundamental theorem of arithmetic, which states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.

 Comprehensive Overview